Aleutian Islands campaign: Ward Lake CCC Camp

-Ward Lake is located about 10 miles Northwest of Ketchikan.
+Ward Lake is about 10 mi northwest of Ketchikan.
 Starting in the 1920s after the construction of a section of the Tongass Highway between Ward Lake and Ketchikan allowed a commercial bus service between the two points, and recreational facilities started being built in the area.
-In 1933 the CCC was established to provide work and training to the unemployed during the Great Depression and to advance nationwide conservation programs.
-The CCC built a small camp with a capacity for 65 men at Ward Lake in 1935 and by 1941 it served as a staging area for the CCC and engineering troops bound for Annette Island for the construction of an airfield.
+In 1933 the Civilian Conservation Corps (CCC) was established to provide work and training to the unemployed during the Great Depression and to advance nationwide conservation programs.
+The CCC built a small camp with a capacity for 65 men at Ward Lake in 1935, and by 1941 it served as a staging area for the CCC and engineering troops bound for Annette Island for the construction of an airfield.
 The CCC had ceased to exist in 1942 and the Unangan villagers were moved into the recently emptied camp.

-163 villagers were moved to the camp which was well above the capacity that it was built for and new building were quickly built; none of the cabins had running water and the entire community had to share one privy and the camp suffered from lack of medical services, poor sanitation and disease; leading to a high mortality of 18% among residents.
-Unlike the other camps the villagers had easy access to nearby Ketchikan by road through the commercial bus service and while this allowed the villagers to look for employment it caused some friction with the local community.
+163 villagers were moved to the camp, which was well above the capacity that it was built for, and new buildings were quickly built; none of the cabins had running water and the entire community had to share one privy, and the camp suffered from lack of medical services, poor sanitation and disease, leading to a high mortality of 18%.
+Unlike the other camps the villagers had easy access to nearby Ketchikan by road through the commercial bus service, and while this allowed the villagers to look for employment it caused some friction with the community.

+Forced labor

+The internment experience differed significantly across Unangax communities.
+While all were subjected to forced removal, those from the Pribilof Island were specifically exploited as a captive labor force.
+The U.S. government compelled the men to leave their families at the internment camps and return to the island to harvest seal pelts.
+The pay was low, rather than competitive market wages; the government paid only standard military wages.
+Although additional financial incentives were promised, almost none of the men received more than basic army pay, and many were not paid at all.

+The seal harvest primarily benefited the Fouke Fur Company, who worked alongside the Fish and Wildlife Service to continue pelt operations in Alaska.
+In 1943, Approximately 117,164 seal pelts were harvested, generating over $465,000, a dramatic increase from 127 pelts harvested in 1942.

+Tlingit

+The Tlingit, on whose land the camps were constructed without consent, responded to the situation of the Unangax with assistance and hospitality.
+Members of the Tlingit provided food, water and shelter to the internees.

+Tlingit locals shared traditional knowledge with the Unangax, including teaching Unangax women how to harvest local berries.
+Residents also provided material resources; at Killisnoo, Tlingit elder Annie Samato provided water from her property and strawberries from her garden.
+Following Samato’s example, many other Tlingit women also shared their berry patches.

+In Angoon, the Tlingit community mobilized to feed the Unangax by hunting deer and fishing to supplement the meager government rations.
+Additionally, they provided blankets, mattresses, and medicine, subsidizing federal neglect.